ksalama/ucaip-labs/README.md

 3. Validate the raw data using StatisticsGen and ExampleValidator.
 4. Process the data using Transform.
 5. Train a custom model using Trainer.
-6. Train an AutoML Tables model using automl_trainer custom python component.
-7. Evaluat the custom model using ModelEvaluator.
+6. Evaluat and validate the custom model using ModelEvaluator.
-8. Validate the custom model against the AutoML Tables model using a custom python component.
-9. Save the blessed to model registry location using using Pusher.
+7. Save the blessed to model registry location using using Pusher.
-10. Upload the model to AI Platform using aip_model_pusher custom python component.
+8. Upload the model to AI Platform using aip_model_pusher custom python component.

 We have the following notebooks for the ML training pipeline:
-1. The [04-tfx-interactive](04-tfx-interactive.ipynb) notebook covers testing the pipeline components interactively.
+1. The [05-tfx-interactive](05-tfx-interactive.ipynb) notebook covers testing the pipeline components interactively.
-2. The [05-tfx-local-run](05-tfx-local-run.ipynb) notebook covers running the end-to-end pipeline locally.
-3. The [06-tfx-kfp-deploy](06-tfx-kfp-deploy.ipynb) notebook covers compiling and deploying the pipeline to AI Platform Hosted KFP.
-4. The [07-tfx-managed-run](07-tfx-managed-run.ipynb) notebook covers compiling and running the pipeline to AI Platform Managed Pipelines.
+2. The [06-pipeline-deployment](06-pipeline-deployment.ipynb) notebook covers compiling and running the pipeline to AI Platform Managed Pipelines.

+## Continuous Training

 ## (TODO) Model Monitoring